HoGentTIN/linux-training-hogent/modules/network_config/030-content.md

 In this example, the DNS server has IP address 10.0.2.3 (which is typical for a VirtualBox NAT interface).
 The `domain` and `search` lines are used to append the domain name to hostnames that are not fully qualified.

-However, on recent versions of several Linux distribututions, the `/etc/resolv.conf` file is often managed by the `systemd-resolved` service.
+However, on recent versions of several Linux distributions, the `/etc/resolv.conf` file is often managed by the `systemd-resolved` service.
 This service is part of the `systemd` suite and provides network name resolution to local applications.
 The `systemd-resolved` service is configured through the file `/etc/systemd/resolved.conf` and the `/etc/resolv.conf` file is a symlink to `/run/systemd/resolve/stub-resolv.conf`.

 The following example is a typical `/etc/resolv.conf` file on a system with `systemd-resolved`: